eragnms/pythontemplate/README.rst

 - MyPy is used and is integrated by pre-commit.
 To integrate into Emacs one need to put "((python-mode . ((flycheck-checker . python-mypy))))" into the project's .dir-locals.el.
 MyPy also requires a __init__.py file in each directory containing modules to be imported.
 - Flake8 is used by using pre-commit, see `pre-commit <https://pre-commit.com/>`_, and by changing max line length to 88 in a .flake8 file in the project root.
 - Use isort.
 Isort is triggered by pre-commit, or "isort .".
 - Use gitlint.
-Setup with: $ pre-commit install --hook-type commit-msg.
+Setup with: "pre-commit install --hook-type commit-msg".
 Configured in .gitlint.

 Usage
 ======